agranlund/raven/hw/raven/a2/README.md

 - i2c expansion header
 - get rid of old ym pins expansion header
 - vs1053 dsp, or suitable expansion header to allow it as expansion later
+- cpu temperature sensor
+- Status of power button can be read from cpu
 - software controlled power-off (gpio pin tbd)
 - separate cs signals for 68150 and buffers
 - (maybe) change IDE connector to big endian byte order